Australian National Public Holidays 2025

 Christmas Day

-Christmas Day is celebrated on the 25th of December as both a religious and cultural occasion.
+Australians celebrate Christmas Day as a religious and cultural occasion.

 Boxing Day

-Originating in the UK, Boxing Day is celebrated on the day after Christmas in most of the nation’s belonging to the Commonwealth.
-The origin of the name of Boxing Day is uncertain, although a popular theory is that it is based on the tradition of “Christmas Boxes”, which were given to servants on their day off after Christmas, to thank them for their hard work during the year.
+Australians celebrate Boxing Day on the day after Christmas.
+While the origin of the name is uncertain, it’s commonly linked to the tradition of “Christmas Boxes”, which were given to servants on their day off after Christmas to thank them for their hard work.

 Disclaimer

-Data on this website was obtained from the sources named in this article from the latest available data as at January 2023.
-Auto & General Services Pty Ltd does not guarantee the accuracy or completeness of the data and accepts no liability whatsoever arising from or connected in any way to the use or reliance upon this data.
+Data from the sources referenced below from the latest available data as at May 2025.
+Auto & General Services Pty Ltd does not guarantee the accuracy or completeness of the data and accepts no liability whatsoever arising from or connected in any way to the use or reliance on this data.